-\M ELE: Major Elective (from any Business Major, other than their chosen Major)
+^{}M ELE: Major Elective (from any Business Major, other than their chosen Major)

-Students wishing to pursue the Entrepreneurship and Innovation Path, should take (I) BUSI 121, one of their Major Electives and (3) Run a Startup as their Internship- BUSI 481.
+Students wishing to pursue the Entrepreneurship and Innovation Path, should take (I) BUSI 121, Entrepreneurship and Innovation as their General Elective requirement; (2) BUSI 251, Startup Entrepreneurship Project as one of their Major Electives and (3) Run a Startup as their Internship- BUSI 481.
 Please see pp. 165-166 for information related to the Center of Entrepreneurship and Innovation.